vasilisvg/web-materials/posts/04-should-we-design-interaction.md

 ---
-episode: 3
+episode: 4
-title: Should we design interaction?
+title: What about interaction?
 description: Where we talk about states, tools, screen readers and Nintendo games.
-audio: /sound/WM004-design-interaction.mp3
+audio: /sound/WM004-what-about-interaction.mp3
-audiolength: 41686214 #mandatory, size in bytes!
+audiolength: 41729163 #mandatory, size in bytes!
 No idea how to do this in Eleventy )-:
 duration: 00:43:22 #mandatory, duration in hh:mm:ss
 date: 2021-05-10
 # You can add (multiple) urls to stylesheets with 'csslinks'.
 (Use spaces, not tabs here)